ECTS

 Program

-The BE course of the Life Sciences Bachelor's degree (L2 and L3) is spread over 4 semesters, each of which has Teaching Units (UE) validated by ECTS credits.
-It follows on from the L1 Life Science, Health and Environment (SVSE).
-Throughout the three years of the bachelor's degree, there are many gateways to and from other bachelor's degree courses and other courses (IUT, BTS, CPGE, engineering schools, etc.).
-The UEs below therefore constitute the classic course which may vary according to possible reorientations, which will only be possible if validated by a pedagogical commission.
+The BE track of the Life Sciences bachelor's degree (L2 and L3) is spread over four semesters, each comprising teaching units (UE) validated by ECTS credits.
+It follows on from the L1 Life Sciences, Health and Environment (SVSE) program.
+Throughout the three years of the bachelor's degree, there are numerous pathways to and from other bachelor's degree programs and other courses (IUT, BTS, CPGE, engineering schools, etc.).
+The teaching units below therefore constitute the standard program, which may vary depending on any changes of direction, which will only be possible if approved by an educational committee.

-There are space constraints for some optional UEs.
+There are space limitations for certain optional courses.

-It is also possible to take additional courses (with a maximum of 36 ECTS per semester) or, in certain cases, to have an associative commitment validated as an additional course.
+It is also possible to take additional course units (up to a maximum of 36 ECTS per semester) or, in certain cases, to have community service validated as an additional course unit.

 4 creditsEvolutionary ecology